 Available From Amazon:

 Make your work frenemy think twice about her wicked ways by keeping this on your desk.
-You don't have to tell her who it's for, just let the sneaky scoundrel wonder.
+You don't have to tell her who it's for.
+Just let the sneaky scoundrel wonder.
 Bahaha!
+It worked for me!

 Out of rivalry, your frenemy may find ways to sabotage your confidence and your image of competence at work.
 For example, she may: